AWS Partner Network (APN) Blog

 With the entire process in place, the IATM solution running on AWS acts as an enhancer for the gateway and sensors.

 IATM: Smart Warehouse Solution

-Acting on its product roadmap, HCL has introduced a new product variant to IATM in the warehouse space called IATM: Smart Warehouse.
+Acting on its product roadmap, HCLTech has introduced a new product variant to IATM in the warehouse space called IATM: Smart Warehouse.

 This product aims to improvise the key challenges faced by warehouses in tracking inventory visibility, optimizing current warehouse processes (both inbound and outbound), and reducing safety incidents by tracking Material Handling Equipment (MHE) inside warehouse premises.

 In the process, IATM has been integrated with SAP Extended Warehouse Management (EWM)—one of the leading warehouse management systems across industries.
 This variant will demonstrate IATM’s capability to use tracking technologies other than RFID as well as Bluetooth Low Energy (BLE).

 BLE-based tracking plays an important role in use cases like forklift location and utilization tracking, and collision avoidance (man-machine and machine-machine).

 Figure 6 – BLE-based tracking for moving equipment.